Lakshmi-1/DeepDish-AI/README.md

 - Location: Enables the chatbot to make tailored local restaurant recommendations.

 ## Notes
-For more details on the project, please refer to the report.
+- For more details on the project, please refer to the report.
+- The files inside server/Recipe_Extraction_Scripts can be used to upload more recipes into your own Neo4j graph instance.

 ## Attributions
 Pizza Icon & Utensil Background created by Freepik